simonmichael/hledger/doc/SPEC-lots.md

 3. or fully explicitly, requiring no inference.

 A typical workflow is to use 1 primarily, or when processing/converting old journals;
-and use `print` to convert to 3 for troubleshooting or reporting.
+and use `print` to convert to 3 when troubleshooting or reporting.

 ## Transacted cost and cost basis